skywickenden/JavaScript-Rotate/README.md

 ##Notes (IExplorer 8/9)##
 1. This script was tested on the real Browsers, and it works!
 But, if you try to run it on a windows console, in other IE version... this will not work.
 And it's not a code bug... the CSS rotations (at least), doesn't works on this cases (For any library or implementation).
 No Problem, on the real IE9 and IE8 Will work as intended, Is just a compatibility mode bug.
+2. **(Just for Dial)**: Be careful to not reposition the rotated element directly, always put it into a container, and move the container.
+Because if not, IE will keep thinking that the element's center point is on its natural place, and trust me, we don't want that.
-2. Make sure that the element to be rotated has the same width and height, because IExplorer will rotate the rendered element inside a fixed box with that dimensions.
+3. Make sure that the element to be rotated has the same width and height, because IExplorer will rotate the rendered element inside a fixed box with that dimensions.
 If you rotate a rectangle, the element will get cutted off (like masked).
-3. **(Just for Dial)**: Be careful to not reposition the rotated element directly, always put it into a container, and move the container.
-Because if not, IE will keep thinking that the element's center point is on its natural place, and trust me, we don't want that.
+If you really need to use a rectangular-sized element, please read the section below.

 ###Fixing rectangular elements' issues###